OpernixIT/OpernixITSM/README.md

 1. Store the agent package on a protected internal file share.
 2. Keep the installation script in a read-only deployment folder.
 3. Deploy the script through `Computer Configuration → Windows Settings → Scripts → Startup`.
-4. Use HTTPS for communication with the NexusIT server.
+4. Use HTTPS for communication with the OpernixIT server.
 5. Rotate agent keys periodically.
 6. Do not publish agent keys in GitHub repositories.